bugsnag/bugsnag-cocoa-performance/.github/support.md

 ## Are you having trouble getting started?
 If you haven't already, please checkout our [documentation](https://docs.bugsnag.com/performance/ios/) for guides, references and tutorials.

-Or, if you wish you can [contact us directly](mailto:support@bugsnag.com) for assistance on integrating Bugsnag into your application, troubleshooting an issue or a question about our supported features.
+Or, if you wish you can [contact us directly](mailto:support@bugsnag.com) for assistance on integrating BugSnag into your application, troubleshooting an issue or a question about our supported features.

 When contacting support, please include as much information as necessary, including: